Private Number Plates and DVLA Personalised Registrations

 You can’t add suffix number plates to any car registered before 1963.
 This is because it’s illegal to make a car seem newer than it is.

-However, you can put a suffix number plate on any car registered after July 1983.
 For cars registered between 1963 and 1983, you can only use the same or earlier letters.